 wiring from 1917 to the present so we can put in air conditioning and to build

 a garage.
 (The previous owner burned down the previous one.)

 have places to stay around the world should I choose to visit.
 Our spiritual children

 speak many languages and live in many countries.
 Now most of those the Lord has

 entrusted to us have fled persecution to live in the United States.
 We have been

 and continue to be wonderfully blessed both materially and spiritually due to

 our faithfulness to our commitment to His Word and the local church."

 key word here is-- contentment.
-Benny Hinn and Steve Hill are not satisfied with
+Benny Hinn and Joel Osteen are not satisfied with

 what my friend has in this world's blessings.
 God gives us enough and more so